-Mean daily temperature data were downloaded for the period 09/28/2016 to 06/30/2017 from the USGS Spalding gauge located along the lower end of the Clearwater River lower reach and from Dworshak Dam water quality monitor for the N.F.
+Mean daily temperature data were downloaded for the period 9/6/2020 to 2/1/2021 from the USGS Spalding gauge located along the lower end of the Clearwater River lower reach and from Dworshak Dam water quality monitor for the N.F.
 Clearwater River.

-The amount of influence water released from Dworshak Dam has on developing embryos along the North Fork Ahsahka Islands stretch is dependent on where the redds are located.
+The amount of influence water released from Dworshak Dam has on developing embryos along the N.F.
+Ahsahka Islands stretch is dependent on where redds are located.
 Redds located along the North Fork Clearwater River, and the north channel of the islands, are highly affected by Dworshak Dam operation compared to the redds located on southern, eastern, and western portions of the islands.
-The actual temperatures the embryos are exposed to have not been measured.
-For the purpose of this analysis, the redds were treated as one group and it was assumed that water temperature measured in the tailrace of Dworshak Dam represented the incubation temperatures in the redds.
+The actual substrate temperatures the embryos were exposed to were not been measured.
+For the purpose of this analysis, redds were treated as one group and it was assumed that water temperature measured in the tailrace of Dworshak Dam represented the incubation temperatures in the redds.
 Likewise, water column temperatures measured at the Spalding gauge was assumed to represent incubation temperatures in the lower river.

-Fry Emergence Timing in 2017
+Fry Emergence Timing in 2021

-Emergence timing of fry was estimated separately for the Clearwater River lower reach and the North Fork Ahsahka Islands stretch by flight date.
-Starting on a given flight date, the daily mean water temperatures (0C) were summed forward in time until the date that 1,000 temperature units were accumulated (i.e., the estimated fry emergence date).
-The number of redds counted during a given flight over each of the two spawning locations was divided by the 2016 total redd count made downstream of Dworshak Dam.
+Emergence timing of fry was estimated separately for the Clearwater River lower reach and the N.F.
+Ahsahka Islands stretch by survey date.
+Starting on a given survey date, the daily mean water temperatures (0 C) were summed forward in time until the date that 1,000 temperature units were accumulated (i.e., the estimated fry emergence date).
+The number of redds counted during a given survey over each of the two spawning locations was divided by the 2020 total redd count made downstream of Dworshak Dam.
 The resulting quotients were assumed to be directly proportional to the number of fry produced, and are referred to hereafter as "percentages of the modeled fry population."

-The percentages of the modeled fry population that were estimated to emerge from redds along the North Fork Ahsahka Islands stretch paired with estimated emergence dates were 0.6% on 01/25/2017 (the onset), 2.1% on 02/16/2017 (the peak), 1.7% on 03/16/2017, 0.1% on 04/14/2017 and 3.3% on 05/23/2017 (close to completion; Figure 1).
+The percentages of the modeled fry population that were estimated to emerge from redds along the N.F.
+Ahsahka Islands stretch paired with estimated emergence dates were 3.2% on 2/10/2021 (the onset), 5.5% on 3/22/2021 (the peak), and 0.6% on 4/3/2021 (close to completion; Figure 1).

-The percentages of the modeled fry population that were estimated to emerge from redds along the Clearwater River lower reach paired with estimated emergence dates were 2.2% on 03/16/2017 (close to the onset), 4.0% on 04/10/2017, 9.7% on 04/30/2017, 36.9% on 05/16/2017, and 39.4% on 06/03/2017 (close to completion; Figure 1).
+The percentages of the modeled fry abundance that were estimated to emerge from redds along the Clearwater River lower reach paired with estimated emergence dates were 8.2% on 4/11/2021 (close to the onset), 41.1% on 5/11/2021, 22.4% on 5/15/2021, and 19.6% on 6/03/2021 (close to completion; Figure 1).

-Another view of the same fry emergence data as a cumulative percentage in each of the North Fork Ahsahka Islands stretch and the Clearwater River lower reach is presented in Figure 2.
+Another view of the same fry emergence data as a cumulative percentage in each of the N.F.
+Ahsahka Islands stretch and the Clearwater River lower reach is presented in Figure 2.

-Figure 1.-The percentage of the modeled fall Chinook salmon fry population downstream of Dworshak Dam (y axis) plotted against estimated dates of emergence from redds (x axis) counted along the Clearwater River lower reach, and the North Fork Ahsahka Islands stretch, 2017.
+Figure 1.
+The percentage of the modeled fall Chinook Salmon fry population downstream of Dworshak Dam (y axis) plotted against estimated dates of emergence from redds (x axis) counted along the Clearwater River lower reach, and the North Fork Ahsahka Islands stretch, 2021.
 (See the text for specific percentage-date pair values).

-Figure 2.-The cumulative (%) emergence distributions modeled for fall Chinook salmon fry downstream of Dworshak Dam (y axis) plotted separately for the Clearwater River lower reach, and the North Fork Ahsahka Islands stretch against estimated emergence dates from redds (x axis), 2017.
+Figure 2.
+The cumulative (%) emergence distributions modeled for fall Chinook salmon fry downstream of Dworshak Dam (y axis) plotted separately for the Clearwater River lower reach, and the North Fork Ahsahka Islands stretch against estimated emergence dates from redds (x axis), 2021.